-FanTestic is based on national and international standards which specify how the Air Leakage Tests are to be performed to be valid.
-Choices of test standard are available "Settings" $\rightarrow$ "Change Standard used for new tests".
+FanTestic is based on national and international standards which specify how the Duct Leakage Tests are to be performed in order to be valid.
+Choices of test standard are available "Settings" → "Change Standard used for new tests".
 The number of Test standards available to be chosen in the list depends on the license purchased.